Website icon Xpert.Digital

 • 🤝 Collaboration for responsible AI development

-🧩🌟 The changing meaning of basic skills in the age of artificial intelligence
+🧩🌟 The changing importance of basic skills in the age of artificial intelligence

-🧩 In today's digital era, which is strongly influenced by the rapid development and integration of artificial intelligence (AI), many fundamental questions arise regarding the necessary skills for the future.
-How will advancing automation through AI impact the skills people need to meet the demands of the coming years?
-Which skills will become more important and which could become less relevant?
-These questions are crucial for educational institutions, employers and society as a whole, as they determine how we adapt to changes in the world of work and daily life.
+🧩 In today's digital age, heavily influenced by the rapid development and integration of artificial intelligence (AI), many fundamental questions arise regarding the skills needed for the future.
+How does the increasing automation through AI affect the skills people need to meet the demands of the coming years?
+Which skills will gain in importance, and which might lose relevance?
+These questions are of central importance to educational institutions, employers, and society as a whole, as they determine how we must adapt to the changes in the world of work and in daily life.

-Researchers at the University of Hohenheim, in collaboration with the Research Institute for Information Management (FIM) and the Fraunhofer Institute for Applied Information Technology (FIT), have dealt intensively with these questions .
-Her focus was on the so-called basic competencies, which are often also referred to as key competencies.
-These include a combination of skills, knowledge and attitudes required to perform specific tasks and activities.
-These skills are not only important in professional contexts, but also play a central role in all areas of life and form the basis for the development of further, specialized skills.
+Researchers at the University of Hohenheim, in collaboration with the Research Institute for Information Management (FIM) and the Fraunhofer Institute for Applied Information Technology (FIT), have intensively studied these questions.
+Their focus was on so-called basic competencies, often also referred to as key competencies.
+These comprise a combination of skills, knowledge, and attitudes required to perform specific tasks and activities.
+These competencies are not only important in professional contexts but also play a central role in all areas of life and form the basis for the development of further, more specialized skills.

-🔄 The shift in the relevance of basic skills through AI
+🔄 The shift in the relevance of basic skills due to AI

-A key result of the research is that basic methodological skills, such as critical thinking, decision-making ability, analytical thinking and problem-solving skills, will become more important as the use of AI increases.
-While AI is capable of automating many tasks and even replacing human labor in some areas, the ability to solve complex problems and critically question information remains a human domain.
-The ability to check the results of AI systems for accuracy and credibility is becoming increasingly important due to the so-called “black box” nature of many AI systems and the complexity of generative AI technologies.
-These capabilities will be critical to ensuring that AI-powered decisions and recommendations are meaningful and ethical.
+A key finding of the research is that fundamental methodological skills, such as critical thinking, decision-making, analytical reasoning, and problem-solving, will become increasingly important with the growing use of AI.
+While AI is capable of automating many tasks and even replacing human labor in some areas, the ability to solve complex problems and critically evaluate information remains a human domain.
+The ability to assess the accuracy and credibility of AI system outputs is becoming ever more crucial due to the so-called "black box" nature of many AI systems and the complexity of generative AI technologies.
+These skills will be essential to ensuring that AI-supported decisions and recommendations are sound and ethically justifiable.

-Another key result of the study is the increasing importance of digital skills.
-In a world dominated by AI, it will be essential to understand and effectively apply digital technologies.
-The ability to use digital tools and technologies will be essential in almost all areas of life.
-Particularly in professional life, the ability to use AI will become an independent and specialized skill that goes beyond basic digital skills.
-It is expected that digital skills will continue to specialize and become increasingly important in the future.
+Another key finding of the study is the increasing importance of digital skills.
+In a world shaped by AI, understanding and effectively using digital technologies will be essential.
+The ability to use digital tools and technologies will be indispensable in almost all areas of life.
+Particularly in professional life, the ability to use AI will become a distinct and specialized skill that goes beyond basic digital skills.
+Digital skills are expected to become even more specialized and increasingly important in the future.

 📉 The decline in the importance of traditional skills

-Interestingly, the experts in the study also come to the conclusion that certain traditional skills, such as foreign language skills, could become less important.
-The use of advanced AI technologies capable of performing translation and linguistic communication in near real-time reduces the need for traditional foreign language skills.
-However, it remains important to verify the results of AI-generated translations, as the quality and precision of such translations can depend on many factors and the cultural nuances of a language are often difficult to capture.
+Interestingly, the experts in the study also conclude that certain traditional skills, such as foreign language proficiency, could decline in importance.
+The use of advanced AI technologies, capable of performing translations and linguistic communication in near real-time, reduces the need for traditional foreign language skills.
+Nevertheless, it remains crucial to verify the results of AI-generated translations, as the quality and accuracy of such translations can depend on many factors, and the cultural nuances of a language are often difficult to grasp.

 💬 Basic social skills and their stability

-Basic social skills, such as the ability to empathize, communicate and collaborate, however, remain largely stable in their importance.
+Basic social skills, such as empathy, communication, and collaboration, remain largely unchanged in their importance.
 Human interactions can still only be replaced by AI to a limited extent.
-While AI can assist in some aspects, such as through chatbots or automated communication tools, real human connections and understanding of emotional and social contexts are difficult to automate.
-These skills will continue to play a central role in the future, especially in jobs that rely heavily on interpersonal interaction and social intelligence.
+While AI can provide support in some areas, such as through chatbots or automated communication tools, genuine human connections and the understanding of emotional and social contexts are difficult to automate.
+These skills will continue to play a central role in the future, particularly in professions that rely heavily on interpersonal interaction and social intelligence.

-However, one exception is ethics and cultural competence, which is likely to become more relevant in the future.
-As AI systems are increasingly integrated into decision-making processes, the need to question and monitor moral norms and values when dealing with AI grows.
-This competency will be crucial to ensuring that AI technologies are used responsibly and in line with societal values.
+However, ethical and cultural competence is an exception, and it is expected to gain in relevance in the future.
+As AI systems are increasingly integrated into decision-making processes, the need to question and monitor moral norms and values in the use of AI grows.
+This competence will be crucial to ensuring that AI technologies are used responsibly and in accordance with societal values.

-The findings from the research underscore the need for educational institutions, employers and politicians to adapt their programs and strategies to meet the challenges of the AI era.
-Educational institutions should design their curricula in such a way that basic skills are systematically promoted.
-This particularly includes methodological skills that are necessary to survive in an increasingly digitalized and automated world.
+The research findings underscore the need for educational institutions, employers, and policymakers to adapt their programs and strategies to meet the challenges of the AI age.
+Educational institutions should design their curricula to systematically foster core competencies.
+These include, in particular, methodological skills necessary to thrive in an increasingly digitalized and automated world.

-It will be important for employers to pay attention to basic social skills as well as ethical and cultural skills when selecting and developing employees.
-Training programs should have a strong focus on digital skills and critical thinking to prepare employees to work with AI systems and enable them to use these technologies effectively and ethically.
+For employers, it will be crucial to consider basic social skills as well as ethical and cultural competencies when selecting and developing employees.
+Training programs should place a strong emphasis on digital skills and critical thinking to prepare employees for working with AI systems and enable them to use these technologies effectively and ethically.

 🔍 A look at the Delphi study

-The underlying Delphi study on which these findings are based is a scientific method for gathering expert opinion on a specific topic.
-In a Delphi study, several rounds of surveys are carried out in which the participants first express their views based on their individual expertise and are then confronted with anonymized feedback from the other experts.
-The aim is to reach a consensus or at least a convergence of opinions or to understand the reasons for the different views.
-This method is particularly suitable for creating future-oriented forecasts in areas that are strongly influenced by technological and social changes.
+The underlying Delphi study, on which these findings are based, is a scientific method for gathering expert opinions on a specific topic.
+In a Delphi study, several rounds of interviews are conducted in which participants first express their views based on their individual expertise and are then confronted with the anonymized feedback of the other experts.
+The goal is to reach a consensus or at least a convergence of opinions, or to understand the reasons for the differing views.
+This method is particularly well-suited for creating future-oriented forecasts in areas heavily influenced by technological and societal changes.

 🌐 Profound impact of AI on the importance of basic skills

-The progressive integration of artificial intelligence into almost all areas of life has profound effects on the importance of basic skills.
-While some traditional skills, such as foreign language skills, could become less important, basic methodological and digital skills are becoming more relevant.
-Social skills remain stable in importance, as human interactions and the understanding of emotional contexts remain difficult to replace with AI.
-Promoting these skills, particularly in educational programs and professional development, will be crucial to preparing society for the challenges of the AI era.
-Educational institutions, employers and politicians must work together to ensure that future generations have the skills necessary to survive in a world in which AI plays an increasingly important role.
+The increasing integration of artificial intelligence into virtually all areas of life has profound implications for the importance of core competencies.
+While some traditional skills, such as foreign language proficiency, may decline in importance, methodological and digital skills are gaining in relevance.
+Social skills remain stable in importance, as human interaction and the understanding of emotional contexts continue to be difficult for AI to replace.
+Fostering these competencies, particularly in educational programs and professional development, will be crucial in preparing society for the challenges of the AI age.
+Educational institutions, employers, and policymakers must collaborate to ensure that future generations possess the necessary skills to thrive in a world where AI plays an increasingly significant role.

 📣 Similar topics